apollostream/apollostream.github.io/_posts/2025-12-29-F1-USA-Popularity.md

 - **_"Over the next 3–5 years, the U.S. Formula 1 market is more likely to stabilize as a two-tier fanbase (large ‘affinity’ fandom + smaller high-intensity viewing core) than to converge toward Europe-like mass, habitual race viewership."_**

 **The upshot:** Yes, stabilization is more likely than explosion.
-But interesting points on how modern fandom in many sports changes in this age of proliferating streaming services.
+But the analysis makes an interesting point on how modern fandom in many sports changes in this age of proliferating streaming services: a spli has grown between identity -- saying your a fan -- and behavior -- acting as a fan.
+Read on....

 Below is the plain-language synopsBack is of the BFIH findings, which includes a link to the full analysis report.